Amphora: Prehistoric origins

 Ceramics of shapes and uses falling within the range of amphorae, with or without handles, are of prehistoric heritage across Eurasia, from the Caucasus to China.
-For example, the kvevri, common in the Republic of Georgia and the Caucasus, may be traced back to approximately 6000 BC.
 Amphorae dated to approximately 4800 BC have been found in Banpo, a Neolithic site of the Yangshao culture in China.
 Amphorae first appeared on the Phoenician coast at approximately 3500 BC.

-In the Bronze and Iron Ages amphorae spread around the ancient Mediterranean world, being used by the ancient Greeks and Romans as the principal means for transporting and storing grapes, olive oil, wine, oil, olives, grain, fish, and other commodities.
+In the Bronze and Iron Ages amphorae spread around the ancient Mediterranean world, being used by the ancient Greeks and Romans as the principal means for transporting and storing grapes, olive oil, wine, oil, olives, grain, fish, and other agricultural products.
 They were produced on an industrial scale until approximately the 7th century AD.
 Wooden and skin containers seem to have supplanted amphorae thereafter.

 They influenced Chinese ceramics and other East Asian ceramic cultures, especially as a fancy shape for high-quality decorative ceramics, and continued to be produced there long after they had ceased to be used further west.